tweag/FawltyDeps/README.md

 ### How not to display tools like `black` and `pylint` in _unused dependencies_?

-By default, all packages declared in the development environment are included in the FawltyDeps report, even if they only contain tools that were not meant to be `import`ed, but rather to be run by, say, a pre-commit or CI script.
+By default, all packages declared in the development environment are included in the FawltyDeps report, even if they only contain tools that were not meant to be `import`ed, but rather to be run by, say, a pre-commit hook or a CI script.
 In such cases you may use either:

 ```
 fawltydeps --ignore-unused black pylint